MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/back-up-customizations.md

 Trusted solutions are solution packages that farm administrators deploy.
 Trusted solutions are deployed to the entire farm and can be used on any site within the farm.
 Trusted solutions are stored in the configuration database.
 Trusted solutions are backed up when a farm is backed up by using SharePoint Server backup, and are included in configuration-only backups.
 You can also back up trusted solutions as a group or individually.
 Trusted solutions are visible in the backup hierarchy.

 Sandboxed solutions are solution packages that site collection administrators can deploy to a single site collection.
 Sandboxed solutions are stored in the content database that is associated with the site collection to which the solution packages are deployed.
-They are included in SharePoint Server farm, web application, content database, and site collection backups, but are not visible in the backup hierarchy and cannot be selected or backed up individually.
+They're included in SharePoint Server farm, web application, content database, and site collection backups, but aren't visible in the backup hierarchy and can't be selected or backed up individually.

 We recommend that you keep a backup of the original .wsp file and the source code used to build the .wsp file for both trusted solutions and sandboxed solutions.